 If you come up with an idea and share it with the person next to you, they are free to exploit, monopolize, and monetize it (and possibly make millions of it).
 Penicillin, the antidote, became a classic example of patent wars.
 Alexander Fleming understood his creation’s potential and ensured it was freely available to as much of the world’s population as possible.
 He transferred his patent knowingly to the US and UK governments, which could mass-produce it and save millions of lives.

 Intellectual property (IP) helps with securing and enforcing legal rights to such ideas, inventions, designs, and artistic works.
 IP shouldn’t be viewed as a rule but an exception.

-However, before applying for intellectual property, it is important to find out whether a patent, trademark, copyright, etc. or a combination of these are required.
+However, before applying for intellectual property, it is important to find out whether a patent, trademark, copyright, etc., or a combination of these are required.
 In the USA, you need to determine if the invention is patentable from the United States Patent and Trademark Office (USPTO).
-Once you have determined the type of patent required, the next step is to prepare the submission and work with the examiner towards the next steps.
-While the USPTO always requests to take the assistance of law firms or a registered patent attorney, they also have Pro se Assistance Programs which helps you file a patent application on your own.
+Once you have determined the type of patent required, the next step is to prepare the submission and work with the examiner toward the next steps.
+While the USPTO always requests to take the assistance of law firms or a registered patent attorney, they also have Pro se Assistance Programs that help you file a patent application on your own.

 ⚒ Breaking it Down!

 What is Intellectual Property and its various types?
 Where is it applicable?

 Intellectual Property refers to the creations of the mind, such as inventions, literary and artistic works, designs and symbols, names, and images used in commerce.
 As a result, one must understand the various types of Intellectual Property and access the perceived value, longevity, and cost-effectiveness of your Intellectual Property rights.